-Each class has a class charter, negotiated between the children and the teachers and will reflect the basic school ethos of being kind, caring and understanding towards each other.
+Each class has a class charter, negotiated between the children and the teachers and will reflect the basic school ethos of Love, Live and Learn.
 These rules are phrased in a positive way and are not exhaustive - up to 10, which are subsequently displayed for all to see.
 They are unique to each class and will refer to personal, social and learning issues that are meaningful to the children.
 Each member of the class will then sign the charter to give ownership and empowerment to that group.
 Classes are also encouraged to make suggestions as to what the rules would 'look like' in practice.